arcanegolem/Lycoris/README.md

 * `VerticalPagerPdfViewer`

 ## Requirements
-NOTE: Library is not yet published anywhere, so you need to clone this repo and import `pdfcompose` module in order to use it.
+NOTE: Library is not yet published anywhere, so you need to clone this repo and import `lycoris` module in order to use it.

 - Add `INTERNET` permission to your Android Manifest
 ```xml